jflamy/owlcms4/docs/ScoreBasedCompetitions.md

 ![30Youth](img/ScoreBased/30Youth.png)

 - Column H includes the desired scoring system.
-For kid/youth/junior ages, this would be `AGEFACTORS` to use Huebner statistical factors to adjust the total based on both age and body weight.
-Other choices can be `BW_SINCLAIR` (body weight sinclair), `CAT_SINCLAIR` (Sinclair computed at the category weight), `ROBI` or `GAMX` (though these last two don't make much sense for young kids.)
-If the cell is empty, the score is the `TOTAL` according to IWF rules.
+For kid/youth/junior ages, this would be `AGEFACTORS` to use the Huebner Q-youth quantitative statistical factors.
+Other choices can be `BW_SINCLAIR` (body weight sinclair), `CAT_SINCLAIR` (Sinclair computed at the category weight), `ROBI` or `GAMX`   If the cell is empty, the score is the `TOTAL` according to IWF rules.
 - Column A gives this special category a new code.
 In this example, the `A` prefix indicates "all bodyweights".
 - Column B indicates that you can produce the Final Package for all the `AgeFactors` together.
 This would allow you to easily grant a `Best Lifter` award for all the groups in a championship.
 - Column I indicates that there is a single bodyweight category from 0 to 999 kg.
 All athletes fall in that single category.